 Mr. Mead’s most recent book, God and Gold: Britain, America and the Making of the Modern World (Alfred A. Knopf, 2007), is a major study of 400 years of conflict between Anglophone powers and rivals ranging from absolute monarchies like Spain and France through Communist and Fascist enemies in the twentieth century to al-Qaeda today.
 The Washington Post and the Economist listed it as one of the best books of the year.

-Mr. Mead writes regular essays at the website of the American Interest on a wide variety of subjects ranging from international affairs to religion, politics, culture, education and the media.
-He is a regular columnist at The Wall Street Journal, and has contributed to a wide variety of leading American journals ranging from Mother Jones to GQ.
+Mr. Mead writes on a wide variety of subjects ranging from international affairs to religion, politics, culture, education and the media.
+He has contributed to a wide variety of leading American journals ranging from Mother Jones to GQ.
 He serves as a regular reviewer of books for Foreign Affairs and frequently appears on national and international radio and television programs.
-His next book, The Arc of A Covenant: The United States, Israel, and the Fate of the Jewish People will be published by Knopf later this year.
+His next book, The Arc of A Covenant: The United States, Israel, and the Fate of the Jewish People will be published by Knopf in 2021.

 Mr. Mead is an honors graduate of Groton and Yale, where he received prizes for history, debate, and his translation of New Testament Greek.
 He has traveled widely in the Middle East, Asia, Europe, Africa, and Latin America, and often speaks at conferences in the United States and abroad.
 He is a founding board member of New America, and also serves on the board of Freedom House.
 He is a native of South Carolina and recently moved from Jackson Heights, Queens to Washington, D.C.